INSTALLATION GUIDE

 Support Requirements for Wire Cable Basket

-Wire cable basket must be adequately supported to prevent deflection under cable loading.
-The flexible nature of wire mesh means it will sag more than rigid pressed steel tray if supports are spaced too widely.
-The figures below are typical manufacturer guidance — always confirm against the specific load/span table for the basket series and cable load you are installing.
+Wire cable basket must be supported well enough to prevent deflection under cable loading; because the mesh is flexible it will sag more than rigid pressed steel tray if supports are too far apart.
+BS 7671 does not tabulate spacing for containment — the figures below are typical manufacturer guidance, and you should confirm them against the load/span table for the series and the cable load you are actually installing.

 LocationTypical max support spacing